Share to: share facebook share twitter share wa share telegram print page

 Legislative history

 In July 2017, Acting Deputy Director of the National Park Service Robert Vogel testified before the Senate Energy and Natural Resources Subcommittee on National Parks.
 Vogel stated that the Department of the Interior supported changing the name to Gateway Arch National Monument, rather than National Park, to maintain consistency with existing naming conventions.
-He likened the site to the Statue of Liberty National Monument, noting that existing national parks encompassed thousands of acres at minimum.[23]
+He likened the site to the Statue of Liberty National Monument, noting that existing national parks encompassed thousands of acres at minimum and that the memorial "is too small and limited in the range of resources the site protects and interprets to be called a national park".[23]

 The United States Congress approved the bill in early 2018.
 U.S. President Donald Trump signed the act into law on February 22, 2018, officially renaming the site Gateway Arch National Park.[24]